Resources

 • The Depression and Bipolar Support Alliance (DBSA) is the leading patient-directed national organization focusing on the most prevalent mental illnesses.

-• The Depression Is Real Coalition.
-We have come together to help educate the public about the true nature of depression, and to offer hope.
+• The Depression Is Real Coalition has come together to educate the public about depression offering hope.

-• Depression-guide.com.
-This website is concerned with the efficacy of various forms of treatment in the acute management of depression.
+• Depression-guide.com is concerned with the efficacy of various forms of treatment in the management of depression.

-• Dr. Ivan's Depression Central.
-This site is Internet's central clearinghouse for information on all types of depressive disorders and on the most effective treatments for individuals suffering from Major Depression, Manic-Depression (Bipolar Disorder), Cyclothymia, Dysthymia and other mood disorders.
+• Dr. Ivan's Depression Central provides information on all types of depressive disorders and on the most effective treatments for people suffering from Major Depression, Manic-Depression (Bipolar Disorder), Dysthymia, Cyclothymia and other diagnosed mood disorders.

 • Children's Info

-• Teens Health was created for teens looking for honest, accurate information and advice about health, relationships, and growing up.
+• Teens Health was created for youth looking for honest, accurate info and discussion about health, growing up and relationships.

 • The Klingenstein Third Generation Foundation.
 The Foundation’s two areas of interest are childhood and adolescent depression and Attention Deficit/Hyperactivity Disorder (ADHD).

-• Depression in Children and Teens.
-This is an article from RevolutionHealth about symptoms, causes, diagnosis and treatment for depression in children and teens.
+• Depression in Children and Teens is an article from RevolutionHealth about symptoms, diagnosis, causes and treatment for depression in children and youth.

 • Dual Diagnosis